MicrosoftDocs/powerbi-docs/powerbi-docs/service-tutorial-analyze-in-excel.md

 # Tutorial: Use Power BI Analyze in Excel, starting in Excel

 Your organization makes use of Power BI to share access to data.
-You can start the Power BI Analyze in Excel feature from Excel.
-Then create PivotTable and PivotCharts in Excel, to bring additional context to your analytics or reduce the time to find and import relevant datasets.
+You start the Power BI Analyze in Excel feature from Excel, to create PivotTables and PivotCharts in Excel.
+They can bring additional context to your analytics or reduce the time to find and import relevant datasets.

-To get started selecting a dataset, in Excel select **Analyze in Excel**.
+To get started with a Power BI dataset, in Excel select "Analyze in Excel."
 You're guided to create a PivotTable that uses the data.

 You can find additional datasets shared by your organization by returning to the Datasets page.